Polkadot-Blockchain-Academy/pba-book/content/cryptography/hashes/slides.md

 ## Proofs

-Merkle trees allow many proofs relevant to the rest of this course,<br/>e.g. that some data object is a member of the tree<br/>without passing the entire tree.
+Merkle trees allow many proofs relevant to the rest of this course,<br />e.g. that some data object is a member of the tree<br />without passing the entire tree.

 **_More info in the next lesson._**